IamVigneshC/ProductManagement/README.md

 Assumptions made which will end up positive

 [user group] [have some problem] [define the goal to achieve] [some % ] [measurement] [over some period of time]

+## Testing the hypotheses

+[Problem] - Why?
+Why?
+Why?
+Reason?

+Example:

+Problem - Members not enrolling (enrollment decreased) Ask Why?
+- Not satisfied
+- Didn't fullfill the needs - ask Why?
+[Look at the data on what missing]
+- Didn't understand the value - Why?
+[Better display the details in website, Run campaigns to educate]
+- Not needed now
+- Not needed at all - Why?
+[Survey and understand when likely and what likely affects]
+- Not easy - why?
+[A/B test user experience, how to navigate]
+- Not relevant [Interview users about this and understand]